tomfieber/tomfieber/README.md

 # Hi there 👋

 ## 🤓 About Me
 Dad, husband, and retired Army veteran.
-I'm the owner and Chief Learning Officer at Eagle Rising Inforamtion Security.
+I'm the owner and Chief Learning Officer at Eagle Rising Information Security.

 ## Knowledge and Skills